 The petrified wood ring above is by Steve Yellowhorse.
 It has an infinity band which makes it adjustable. $360.
 (Santa Fe)

 Two incredibly inlaid ring bands by Shane Beeshligaii, who learned this technique from his father, Alex Beeshligaii.
 Both are a size 9 and one is just under 1/2 inch wide and the other just over 1/2 inch wide.
-(He does accept special orders so one can be made to your size.) $425 each.
+(He does accept special orders so one can be made to your size.)
+BOTH SOLD.
 (BOTH IN TUCSON)

 A pair of sterling and 14k cufflinks by renowned Navajo silversmith Arland Ben.
 5/5 square, they are $600.
 (SANTA FE) The incredibly blue natural Kingman turquoise cufflinks are by Nana Ping, 7/8 by 5/8+ $400.
 (TUCSON) Tohono O’odham silversmith Rick Manuel created this Man in the Maze tie tack, 1 inch in diameter. $200.
 (TUCSON)